Cast Iron Steak Recipe

 * Just a quick point to ponder – this will get smoky.
 It will be a good idea to open up a window before you put the steak on the skillet and perhaps be ready to fan some fresh air to your smoke detector if there is one close by your kitchen. :) Just plan ahead and don’t be surprised.

 Take the steak out of the refrigerator and coat lightly with canola oil.
 Lightly season the steak with pepper then cover with plastic wrap.
-Allow the steak to warm to room temperature.
+Let the steak warm to room temperature.
 This is a key step in the process which will enable the steak to cook to the desired temperature throughout.
-As a rule of thumb, allow the steak to sit out at room temperature for at least 45 minutes.
+As a rule of thumb, let the steak sit out at room temperature for at least 45 minutes.

 While you’re waiting for things to warm up, go ahead and prep the garlic and onions.
 Get a large piece of heavy duty aluminum foil that will be used to wrap the steak to rest once it has been removed from the skillet.

 Once the oven has reached 500F and at least 45 minutes have passed, take the skillet out of the oven and place on the range on Med-High heat.
-Allow the cast iron skillet to set on the stove for 5-8 minutes.
+Let the cast iron skillet sit on the stove for 5-8 minutes.
 It will obviously be HOT (!!) so use some caution.

 Uncover the steak and generous sprinkle the salt on both sides of the steak.
 Don’t be shy here because you need to add enough salt for the whole steak and this is a thick piece of meat!